GridOPTICS/GOSS-Server/README.md

  6. execute build/install/goss-server/bin/goss-server --coreCfg=build/resources/main/sample-goss-core.properties --activemqCfg=build/resources/main/sample-broker-nosecurity.xml --dataCfg=build/resources/main/sample-datasources.cfg
  7. execute build/install/goss-server/bin/goss-server --help (To get available options)

 You should now have the server running on your local system.
+In the startup log you should see the lines DEBUG Step: Starting Server Consumer and DEBUG Step: Server Consumer started, this means that it started successfully.